gbif/ipt/dataHostingCentres.md

 + [Ocean Biogeographic Information System USA - OBIS-USA](https://www1.usgs.gov/obis-usa/ipt/)
 + [Nonindigenous Aquatic Species (NAS) information resource for the USGS](https://nas.er.usgs.gov/ipt/)
 + [USGS Biodiversity Information Serving Our Nation (BISON) IPT](https://bison.usgs.gov/ipt)

+## Freshwater data

+[Biofresh](http://data.freshwaterbiodiversity.eu/ipt/) provides data hosting and helpdesk support to publishers of freshwater data around the globe on the [Biofresh IPT](http://data.freshwaterbiodiversity.eu/ipt/), hosted by the Belgium Biodiversity Platform..
+Biofresh is an EU-funded international project that aims to build a global information platform for scientists and ecosystem managers with access to all available databases describing the distribution, status and trends of global freshwater biodiversity.
+BioFresh integrates the freshwater biodiversity competencies and expertise of 19 research institutions.
+Biofresh hosts its data on the Biofresh IPT on behalf of BioFresh.

 ## Marine data